thesamuraiwho/100-days-of-code/r1-log.md

 Removing custom mode and fixing the logic for class and constant mode.
 Still have to fix conditions for next pose timeout values and selection timeout.

+### R1D38

+Moving work into two new classes: class_mode and clock.
+This helps simplify and remove redundancy in the code hopefully.
+Finally got the poses list to work but need to check it's looping functionality.

 ### R1D101

 ### R1D102